h-octocat/BaseballDB/README.md

 );
 ```

+Make sure that the database runs at localhost:5432.
 Once you have setup everything, run `node index.js` to launch the app.
 You can access it at `localhost`.